seunomosowon/TA-mailclient/README.md

 TA-mailclient includes the following new features:

+- Added support for zips and files within zips
 - Fixed unicode conversion of emails following contributions from Francois Lacombe on GitHub
     - Also added static mail preamble for line break.
 Event breaking configuration may not be required since the modular input writes individual events separately, but it's always a good idea.